top of page

 Visiting Tarr Steps with Woodlands Holidays

-Woodlands House and Woodleigh Cottage are ideally situated to explore and enjoy Exmoor and visit beautiful sites like Tarr Steps and the Barle Valley.
-We look forward to welcoming you and helping you enjoy your stay throughout this year, perhaps exploring Tarr Steps and this very special corner of Exmoor.
+Woodleigh Cottage in Dulverton is ideally situated to explore and enjoy Exmoor and visit beautiful sites like Tarr Steps and the Barle Valley.
+We look forward to welcoming you and helping you enjoy your stay throughout the year, experiencing Exmoor ponies in the wild, walking through the beautiful woodlands, enjoying the ancient pubs and superb local food on offer in this very special National Park.

 Comments